Rationality for subclasses of 321-avoiding permutations: Domino and Omnibus Encodings

 where $m$ is the value of the largest letter in $w$.

-Therefore given any omnibus encoding $w\in\L^\infty$, we can recover the domino factors (or, equivalently, the domino encoding) of the underlying gridded permutation and then, by our previous remarks, reconstruct this gridded permutation.
-In other words, $\omega$ is a bijection between the set of gridded $321$-avoiding permutations and $\L^\infty$.
-By the same reasoning, $\omega$ is also a bijection between the set of greedily gridded $321$-avoiding permutations and $\G^\infty$.
+Therefore given any omnibus encoding $w\in\L^\infty\subseteq\mathbb{P}^\ast$, we can recover the domino factors (or, equivalently, the domino encoding) of the underlying gridded permutation and then, by our previous remarks, reconstruct this gridded permutation.
+Thus while we initially defined $\L^\infty$ and $\G^\infty$ as images under $\omega$, we now know that they are in fact in one-to-one correspondence with these sets of gridded permutations.

+\begin{observation} The mapping $\omega$ is a bijection between the set of gridded (resp., greedily gridded) $321$-avoiding permutations and $\L^\infty$ (resp., $\G^\infty$). \end{observation}

-As every $321$-avoiding permutation has a unique greedy staircase gridding, this shows that the number of words of length $n$ in $\G^\infty$ is equal to the $n$th Catalan number.
+This observation of course implies that the number of words of length $n$ in $\G^\infty$ is equal to the $n$th Catalan number.
 The authors asked on MathOverflow~\cite{vatter:a-family-of-wor:} for a simple bijection between (a variant of) this language and another Catalan family (other than staircase griddings).
 In response, Speyer~\cite{speyer:a-double-gradin:} conjectured a link to the Catalan matroid of Ardila~\cite{ardila:the-catalan-mat:} that was subsequently proved by Stump~\cite{stump:on-a-new-collec:} using Haglund's zeta map~\cite{haglund:the-qt-catalan-:}.
 Mansour and Shattuck~\cite{Mansour:Chebyshev-polyn:} have since provided several refinements of the enumeration, such as the number of words in the language with a specified number of occurrences of $1$ and $2$.